Alire

 # compilers in the same solution.

 Systems that have their own package manager (e.g. Linux) can readily provide many complex dependencies still unpackaged as source code in Alire.
-Alire can use these on supported platforms (at this time, Debian & Ubuntu.
-Do not hesitate to contact us if you would like to maintain other distributions) during resolution.
+Alire can use these on supported platforms during resolution.
+At this time, the supported platforms are Arch, CentOS, Debian, Fedora, Homebrew, MacPorts, MSYS2, RHEL, SUSE/openSUSE, and Ubuntu; do not hesitate to contact us if you would like to maintain other distributions.

 A system external gives a list of platform package names that supply the